 First is housing.
 Your aging parent doesn't have to physically live in your house.
 Payments you supply toward a parent's housing, be in his or her own home, an assisted living facility or a nursing home, count toward meeting the tax-eligible support level.

-You can count your folks' doctor visits and prescription costs that you pay toward your itemized medical expense total.
-Your parent's medical bills then could help you exceed the 10 percent of adjusted gross income threshold required to claim them on Schedule A.
+Your folks' doctor visits and prescription costs that you pay then could be just what you need to help you exceed the 10 percent of adjusted gross income threshold required to claim them on Schedule A.

 Check out all the Internal Revenue Service rules on tax breaks for helping out an aging relative.
 They just might pay off for you and your family at tax time.